 Rava and Abaye disagree with this logic.
 They are of the opinion that the admission of the other party established Rav Idi as the rightful owner and he has a right to demand reimbursement for the fruit.
-(33a2 - 33b1)

-The Gemara brings another case.
+The Gemora brings another case.
 Two people are arguing over a field.
 They both claim that this field belonged to their fathers.
 One brings witnesses that the field indeed belonged to the father and one brought witnesses that he has been on the field the required three years to make a chazakah.
 Rav Chisda says the one who brought witnesses is believed that it belonged to his father under the principle of migo, since he would have been believed to make the claim he bought the field.
 If he had wished to lie, he would have made the better claim that he bought the field.
 We can therefore believe him when he says the field belonged to his father.

-Abaye and Rava, however, do not hold like Rav Chisda, for they say his claim is in direct contradiction to witnesses and we don't apply the principle of migo (since) if the claim is in direct contradiction to witnesses.
-(33b1)
+Rava, however, says his claim is in direct contradiction to witnesses and we don't apply the principle of migo (since) if the claim is in direct contradiction to witnesses.

-The Gemara relates another case.
+The Gemora relates another case.
 One party says to the other, "What are you doing on my land?"
 The other party claims that he bought it and he's been there for three years and has a chazakah.
 The squatter was only able to provide witnesses that he was on the land for two years.
 Rav Nachman says both the land and the two years of fruit must be returned to the original owner.
 [In the absence of proof it must be assumed that the original owner is still the owner.
 Since it was proven that the squatter ate two years of produce, he must pay the owner for what he ate.]
-(33b1)

 Rav Zevid says that if one claims he has eaten fruit from a field because he was a sharecropper or because he has bought the fruit, he is believed.
-Didn't Rav Yehudah say that if one takes tools and says that he's going to cut fruit from someone else's tree, he is believed because people are not so brazen to cut fruit from someone else's tree if he was not given permission?
-Here also, we can assume that a person will not be so brazen to consume produce that does not belong to him.
+Similarly, Rav Yehudah said if one takes tools and says that he's going to cut fruit from someone else's tree, he is believed because people are not so brazen to cut fruit from someone else's tree if he was not given permission.

-The Gemara asks that if this principle is true, a person should be believed to make a claim on the land itself based on the same principle.
+The Gemora asks that if this principle is true, a person should be believed to make a claim on the land itself based on the same principle.

-The Gemara answers that in the case of the land itself, the party making the claim on the land must produce a shtar, a document which proves the sale.
+The Gemora answers that in the case of the land itself, the party making the claim on the land must produce a shtar, a document which proves the sale.
 The absence of a document calls into question the validity of the claim.

-The Gemara asks: Why is it not necessary to produce a document when a claim is made only on the fruit?
+The Gemora asks: Why is it not necessary to produce a document when a claim is made only on the fruit?

-The Gemara answers: It is not customary to write a document for the sale of fruit.
-(33b1 - 33b2)
+The Gemora answers: It is not customary to write a document for the sale of fruit.

-The Gemara relates another case.
+The Gemora relates another case.
 One person says to another, "What are you doing on my land?"
 The other person responds that he bought it, he's been there for three years, and he produces one witness who has seen him there for three years.
+The Gemora thinks to compare this to another case in which there is only one witness.
+A person grabbed a bar from his friend.
+There is one witness who saw what transpired.
+The person who grabbed admits to grabbing, but claims he was grabbing back what rightfully belongs to him.
+(32b - 33b)